kuhrusty/ParcelOrGSON/README.md

 You're also going to add a `writeToParcel()` method which looks the same in every one of your ParcelOrGson classes.
-(I would've preferred to do this as a **default** method in com.kuhrusty.parcelorgson.Parcelable, but it didn't work out.)
+(I would've preferred to do this as a **default** method in com.kuhrusty.parcelorgson.Parcelable, but that required minSdkVersion 24 or something, and I didn't want to do that.)

     @Override
     public void writeToParcel(Parcel dest, int flags) {